 Sexual Immorality in the Church

 5 It is actually reported that there is sexual immorality among you, and immorality of a kind not even found among the Gentiles—namely, that someone is living with1 his father’s wife!
 2 And you are puffed up, when instead you should have mourned, even to the extent of removing the man who did this2 from your midst!
-3 For though I am absent in body, I am present in spirit; indeed, I have already sentenced him who has acted in this way,3 just as if I were present among you: 4 When you are assembled in the name of the Lord Jesus—along with my spirit and the power of our Lord Jesus—5 you are to hand over such a man to Satan for the destruction of the flesh so his spirit may be saved in the day of the Lord.4
+3 For though I am absent in body, I am present in spirit; indeed, I have already sentenced the man who is behaving in this way,3 just as if I were present among you.
+4 When you are assembled in the name of the Lord Jesus—along with my spirit and the power of our Lord Jesus—5 you must to hand over such a man to Satan for the destruction of the flesh, so that his spirit may be saved in the day of the Lord.4

 6 Your boasting is not good.
-Don’t you realize that a little leaven spreads through the entire batch of dough?
-7 Therefore, clean out the old leaven so you may become a new batch, especially since you already are unleavened.
+Don’t you realize that a little leaven spreads through the whole batch of dough?
+7 Therefore, clean out the old leaven so that you may become a new batch, especially since you already are unleavened.
 For truly, our Passover Lamb has been sacrificed: Christ himself.
-8 Therefore let us celebrate the feast, neither with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.
+8 Let us therefore celebrate the feast, neither with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.

 - Lit. has